OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 ### 3.4 Data Mover Completion Cycles

-For Host completion cycles using the OFS FIM for Intel Agilex 7 FPGA:
+For Host completion cycles using the OFS FIM for Agilex 7 FPGA:
 * All completions in the RX direction will be Data Completions.
 * Prefix is not supported.
 * MM Mode is not supported.
 * Slot Number is 0.
 * Data packet responses (for Memory Read requests from AFU) from the PCIe SS may come out of order when the size is >64B.

-For AFU/application completion cycles using the OFS FIM for Intel Agilex 7 FPGA:
+For AFU/application completion cycles using the OFS FIM for Agilex 7 FPGA:
 * All requests in the TX direction will be Memory Read/Write.
 * Requester ID is generated within the FIM.
 * That tag must be generated by the AFU/application.